 Mix the glue and apply pieces

-Using PVA glue pour some into a plastic tray or plate and add some water to thin it down.
+Pour some PVA glue into a plastic tray or a plate and add some water to thin it down.
 Mix well.
-You want to get a consistency that’s easy to “paint on”
+You want to get a consistency that’s easy to “paint on”.

 Varnish, varnish, varnish!

 As these are drawers and will be opened frequently make sure they’re well covered and won’t scuff – so plenty of coats of varnish are needed.

 Or you may want to upgrade with some new ones.
 Reattach the draw stop fixings and put the drawers back in place.